RohanLambture/Helios/notes.md

 > # Flat-Memory model
 >   - Most C compilers assume flat-memory model
 >   - In this model, all segments points to the same base ie 0 , have limit of 4GB for 32 bit-mode.
->   - Note that this is not actual physical address but logical address/linear address only which then converted by MMU(Memory Mangement Unit).This ensures isolation between processes.
+>   - Note that this is not actual physical address but logical address/linear address only which then converted by MMU(Memory Management Unit).This ensures isolation between processes.

 # Disk access using the BIOS (INT 13h)
   - INT 0x13 is a BIOS interrupt service that provides disk I/O operations.